 When the day of the surgery arrived, Shaw said, she wasn’t nervous: “They would explain each step as they were doing it.
 And it just kept me peaceful.”
 Thanks to the precision of the Mako robot, the care of her orthopedic team and her good health, Shaw was out of the hospital within 24 hours.
 “I just think they’re A-plus,” she added.
 “If anybody is apprehensive about it, Welia Health’s staff will help them feel comfortable.”

 Physical therapy has been key in Shaw’s experience—and recovery—as well.
 “The therapists were just incredible,” she emphasized.
 “I can’t even say enough.
 The flexibility and motion have increased noticeably for me—it’s wonderful.”
-With the help of her physical therapists, Tawni VanVleet and Juris Zelenko, Shaw is now ahead of her projected timeline for post-surgery progress.
-For those planning on getting a joint replacement, Shaw stressed the importance of following your physical therapists’ instructions faithfully.
+With the help of her physical therapy team, Tawni VanVleet and Juris Zelenko, Shaw is now ahead of her projected timeline for post-surgery progress.
+Shaw stressed the importance of following your physical therapists’ instructions faithfully for those planning on getting a joint replacement.
 “You can just see the effects of good exercises,” she said.

 The importance of community

 Ultimately, Shaw said, it’s amazing how well your body can work with a knee replacement.
 She may have to replace the other knee somewhere down the line, but after this experience, she isn’t worried.
-Thanks to the support of her husband and children, as well as her workplace at the First Citizen’s Bank in Mora, she has the time and assistance she needs to recover.
+Thanks to the support of her husband and children and her workplace at the First Citizen’s Bank in Mora, she has the time and assistance she needs to recover.
 And as for the staff at Welia Health, “I just want to say I’m grateful to the surgeons and the nurses and the therapists for their work,” Shaw said.

 Questions about hip or knee replacement?
 Talk with your primary care provider about joint replacement surgery.
 Your provider can refer you to Dr. Chad Holien or Dr. John Kampa at Welia Health.
 Call 320.679.1313 to schedule.